-Our VISION is to create opportunities for our Pacific Communities.
+OUR VISION is to create opportunities for Pacific communities.

 The NSW Council for Pacific Communities was established to cover 8 Regional Advisory Councils;